The birth of the tradition

 In other ways, participation is the result of little more than the environment itself.
 To be the best hockey player in the school—rather than the best female hockey player in the school—can provide an added motivation.
 Girls are more likely to join a robotics club, for example, when they don’t run risk being the only girl in the room, or when participation won’t be read as an act of defiance to a perceived status quo.
 Certainly, that’s the tradition that girls’ schools in Canada continue to this day.
 It’s not about isolation, it's about providing a space for a greater freedom of interest, engagement, and identity.

-Below is a list of girls' schools in Ontario.
+On this page, find a list of girls' schools in Ontario.